Plushtoast/dsa5-foundryVTT/README.md

 ## Current State
 DSA 1.0 is now ready to be played by everybody.
 DSA 1.0 includes all relevant mechanisms to play in the wonderous world of Aventurien and Das Schwarze Auge.
-The core system include a character sheet to play your favorite characters.
+The core system includes a character sheet to play your favorite characters.
 DSA 1.0 allows you to create your advantages, disadvantages, cultures, professions, special skill, spells, lithurgies, rituals, equipment as you see fit.
 The version 1.0 and it's content will at this point only be available in GERMAN, an english version / translations will follow in due time.